loro-dev/loro/crates/loro-internal/Encoding.md

 The header has 22 bytes.

 - (0-4 bytes) Magic Bytes: The encoding starts with `loro` as magic bytes.
-- (4-20 bytes) Checksum: MD5 checksum of the encoded data, including the header starting from 20th bytes.
-The checksum is encoded as a 16-byte array.
+- (4-20 bytes) Checksum: MD5/xxhash checksum of the encoded data, including the header starting from 20th bytes.
+The checksum is encoded as a 16-byte array (for xxhash, the first 12 bytes are padded with 0).
 The `checksum` and `magic bytes` fields are trimmed when calculating the checksum.
 - (20-21 bytes) Encoding Method (2 bytes, big endian): Multiple encoding methods are available for a specific encoding version.

 ## Encode Mode: Updates